thomasloven/hass-plejd/README.md

 The Plejd name and logo is copyrighted and trademarked and belongs to Plejd AB. \
 The author of this repository is not associated with Plejd AB.

+> **Sidenote:**
+>
-> Sidenote: This integration makes use of a cloud API made by Plejd for use by their smartphone apps.
+> This integration makes use of a cloud API made by Plejd for use by their smartphone apps.
 > The use of the API in this integration is not endorsed by Plejd, but I have been in communication with representatives of the company, and they have informally indicated an intent to look the other way as long as the API usage does not become excessive.
 >
-> In those days of clouds locking down and free services becoming paid, this is fantastic!
+> In this time of clouds locking down and free services becoming paid, this is fantastic!
 >
 > Thanks, Plejd!